chetan25/micro-frontends/README.md

 ## Shared State
  We have used two methods to show how we can share state between the App shell and consuming micro FE.
  1. Using Dynamic Federation and Reducer Replacement technique - This is documneted in the Module federation, and uses custom shared store and reducer replacment.
 One gotcha with this is that we meed to add the script tag for the connuming App that uses the custom store in order for the dynamic federation to work.
  2. Using Observables and Hooks - In this approach we add an observable and a custom hook which subscribe to it for state updates.The Hooks are exposed and is consumed by the other micro FE for Global State read/write.
+ 3. Using Recoil and taking advantage of the Recoil Atoms

 ### App Shell
 *Note - Work still in progress for this App shell.